 “Corrections officers are sworn to protect those within our prison systems,” said Brandon J. Fremin U.S. Attorney for the Middle District of Louisiana.
 “Those officers who carry out vicious attacks such as this strip citizens of their basic civil rights and dishonor the work of honest law enforcement officers.
 The sentences handed down today serve as an example of officials being held accountable for violations of the public trust that was placed in them.”

 “The rule of law suffers the most whenever those in positions of trust abuse that trust,” said Louisiana Inspector General Stephen Street.
 “This is especially true of corrections officers, who are given great power over inmates.
-Beating a handcuffed and shackled inmate, as these defendants did, is a clear violation of the law and the United States Constitution, and can never be tolerated.
+Beating a handcuffed and shackled inmate, as these defendants did, is a clear violation of the law and the U.S. Constitution, and can never be tolerated.
 Together with our law enforcement partners, we will continue to relentlessly pursue these cases whenever and wherever they may arise.
-I want to thank U.S. Attorney Brandon Fremin and his staff, the U.S. Department of Justice-Civil Rights Division, as well as the FBI and Department of Corrections for their work on this case.”
+I want to thank U.S. Attorney Brandon Fremin and his staff, as well as the FBI and Department of Corrections for their work on this case.”